Richard3wasonga/ramen-rating-app/README.md

 - Displays a list of ramen dishes with images.
 - Clicking on an image updates the ramen details section.
 - Users can add new ramen dishes via a form.
-- Newly added ramens appear in the menu and can be interacted with.
+- Newly added ramen appears in the menu and can be interacted with.
 - Responsive design for better user experience.

 ## Technologies Used